unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 fmp4dump in.cmfv

-## New for DASH-IF ingest v1.1 distinct segment uri path based on segmentTemplate
+## New for DASH-IF ingest v1.1 distinct segment uri path based on SegmentTemplate

-In DASH-IF ingest v1.1. the (relative) paths of each segment may be determined by the SegmentTemplate, in this update the SegmentTemplate@initialization and SegmentTemplate@media are required to be identical for each SegmentTemplateElement.
+In DASH-IF ingest v1.1. the (relative) paths of each segment may be determined by the SegmentTemplate, in this case the SegmentTemplate@initialization and SegmentTemplate@media are required to be identical for each SegmentTemplateElement.
 Further, each @initialization and @media shall contain the (sub-)string $Representation$.
 The @media shall contain substring $Time$ or $Number$ (not both).